 Eyeshadow Brush.
 A small, soft brush with a slightly rounded or angled tip.
 Used to apply powder and cream eye shadows.

 Blending Brush.
 Oval shaped brush.
-Used to blend eye shadows together after applying with an eye shadow brush, for a seamless gradient.
+Used to blend eye shadows together after applying with an eye shadow brush for a seamless gradient.

 Mascara Brush.
 Clean, dry mascara wand.
 Used for brushing out mascara clumps and separating lashes after mascara has been applied with wand in mascara tube.
 For more info, see post “Mascara: How to be clump free“.

 Contouring Brush.
 Angled blusher brush.
 Used for applying a darker blush or contouring powder along the hollow under your cheekbone.
-Also used for bronzer.
+Also used for applying bronzer.

 Blush Brush.
 Soft, rounded brush, smaller than a powder brush.
 Used to apply blush to your cheekbones.

 Lipstick Brush.
-Small, flat, firm brush with tapered tip.
-For applying lipstick.
+Small, flat, firm brush with tapered tip, for applying lipstick.

 Other useful make-up tools:

 Powder Puff.
 Pat powder over concealer on blemishes and problem areas, this will set the concealer.
 Can be used to apply powder to an oily skin.
 For more, see post “Powder: Loose or Pressed?”
+A brush is recommended for all over powder application on the face.

-Good brushes may be expensive but if you take good care of them, they can last for years.
-If you’re looking for a great starter set, check out Real Techniques’ Core Collection Set, also be sure to read my next post: “How to clean make-up brushes”.
+Good brushes may be expensive, but if you take good care of them, they can last for many years.
+If you’re looking for a great starter set, check out Real Techniques’ Core Collection Set, also be sure to read my next post on How to clean make-up brushes.

 Leave a Reply